Yuan-Meng/personal_website/content/posts/causality.md

 # Instrumental Variables (IV)

 Last but not least, let's revisit the education example: How does the amount of schooling affect future income?
 To answer this question, we need to notice something special about schooling: US children are required to enter school the calendar year they are 6 but can leave school as soon as they turn 16.
-So this would mean that children born earlier in the year (e.g., January) are required to stay in school longer than those born later in the year (e.g., December).
+So this would mean that children born earlier in the year (e.g., January) are required to stay in school almost a year longer than those born later the same year (e.g., December).

 To use econometric jargon, years of schooling is the treatment, future income the outcome, and **birth season the instrument variable (IV)**, which can only affect the outcome via the treatment.
 We can regress the treatment on the IV ($\hat{X} = \alpha IV$) and then regress the outcome on the treatment estimation from the first step ($\hat{Y} = \beta \hat{X}$).
 IV estimation allows causal inference in the presence of confounders (IVs), without us having to regress them out and thereby wreak havoc unbeknownst to ourselves.